panieldark/panieldark.github.io/README.md

 # Daniel Park: panieldark.github.io

-Cadet at the United States Military Academy, West Point.
+Once a cadet at the United States Military Academy, West Point.
+Now a third-year at the University of Virginia.

 Pursuing B.S, Computer Science